unlockopen/www.unlockopen.com/src/pages/quotes.md

+---
+title: Industry leaders explain the benefits of contributing to open source
+---

 > "Open source helps us retain and attract talent.
 People, the new generation especially, get their street creds from submitting to open source."